mauriciofigueroa/praatSublimeSyntax/README.md

 * Download `praat.tmLanguage` and the snippet files.
 * Save them into your package folder.
 Under Windows 7, the path should be:
 `C:\Users\YOUR_USER_NAME\AppData\Roaming\Sublime Text 2\Packages\User`.
 Note that "AppData" is normally a hidden folder.
-* A similar path should work for other Windows versions.
+A similar path should work for other versions of Windows.
 * Restart Sublime Text 2.

 If your files end in any of the most common Praat script extensions